rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 # Drawbacks

- - The mock registry for sysroot binaries is a disgusting hack.
+ - The mock registry for sysroot binaries is a complicated special case whose implementation will probably span many parts of Cargo.
+   In the near future, it is unlikely to be generalized into something more elegant.

  - Even with this RFC and a nightly compiler, a single `cargo build` is incapable of building the entire standard library due to external dependencies.
    But I believe we will eventually reach that goal, and furthermore this RFC will help us reach it.